leesahanders/code-sandbox-public-demo/Quarto/report-getting-started-with-python/README.md

 pip install -r requirements.txt
 ```

-- Open the `quarto-python-lightbox.qmd` file for interactive use.
+- Open the `getting-started-python.qmd` file for interactive use.
 - Chose the just created `.venv` as the selected kernel.
 - Click "Preview"